February 13, 2026

 Best Match

 Not everyone can afford the best hiking boots, which often cost $200 or more.
+(For those of you in the U.S., Trump's tariffs have made that much worse in 2025.)
 However, many hikers will be fine with budget-oriented hiking boots, particularly if they aren't hiking difficult trails, hiking tons of miles, or carrying extra weight.
+The trade offs are that budget hiking boots generally are less durable, less supportive, and less capable on more difficult trails.

 What are the best hiking boots for hikers on a budget?
-If you're mostly focused on price, start with the Merrell Moab 3 Mid and the Oboz Sawtooth Mid.
+If you're more concerned about price than weight or support, I recommend the Oboz Sawtooth Ascent and Salomon X Ultra 360 hiking boots.

 Best Budget Hiking Boot